mbareford/cirrus-website/access/index.md

 summary: Get access to Cirrus
 ---

 Access Cirrus
 =============

 Information on how to get access to Cirrus.
 How you get access depends on if you are working in industry or academia and how much resource you require.

+The EPSRC funding for the Cirrus will end on 31st March 2025.
+EPCC plan on operating the Cirrus service until 30th June 2025 in an at-risk, unsupported mode.
+If there are any major system issues between 1st April and 30th June, we may need to end the service during this period.

 Resource Units
 --------------